 - A father is a man who fathers his children.

-- A father is a man who gives the wealthiest gift to his of LOVE to his child.
+- A father is a man who gives the wealthiest gift to his LOVE to his child.

 So if you are a man reading this right now, and you are wondering what valuable gift to give to your kids…

-Please give your greatest gift to your children that you have it in your possession.
+Please give your greatest gift to your children that you have in your possession.
 I hope you do have it.
 That is YOUR TRUE LOVE.
 Because it does not require so much effort from you to give.
 It’s naturally come from you.

 Most importantly, your bonding relationship between you and your children will last a lifetime.

 The ultimate wealthiest gift my Dad gave me was HIS TRUE LOVE.
-Looking back, I won’t trade that gift for all the dolls and new cloths I could get in this world.
+Looking back, I won’t trade that gift for all the dolls and new clothes I could get in this world.
 I’m blessed to have a father who loved me so much for who I am.

 You give it a try to give genuine love to your children, and they could love you back infinitely for your selflessly LOVE.